-Employee and employer social and health contributions as well as income tax are simulated first as they are deductible from the income tax taxable income.
+Employee and employer social and health contributions as well as income tax are simulated first.
 Social benefits are simulated after income tax as they are tax exempt and, when means-tested, the income tests are based on net income.
 The order of simulate of benefits takes into account the "cumulative nature" of their income tests.
 The income test of Housing Benefit is the same as the Child Allowance plus this benefit.
 As for Social Assistance, its income test is the same as the previous one plus Housing Benefit.